rowenhama/Guta-RaMwari-Fundraising/Readme.md

-echo "# Guta RaMwari - International Fundraising
+## Guta RaMwari - International Fundraising

 Welcome to the collaborative codebase for Guta RaMwari - International Fundraising!
 We are excited to have you join us in building this project.